Mongolia's ruling party won only a slim majority in parliamentary election, early results show

-ULAANBAATAR, Mongolia (AP) — Preliminary results reported by Mongolia’s ruling party show that the party won a parliamentary election but by only a slim majority.
+ULAANBAATAR, Mongolia (AP) — The ruling Mongolian People’s Party retained a slim majority in the country’s parliament with the opposition Democratic Party making major gains, according to preliminary results reported early Saturday.

-The results say that the Mongolian People's Party won 68 to 70 seats in the 126-seat parliament, Prime Minister Oyun-Erdene Luvsannamsrai told media early Saturday morning.
+The results, released by Mongolia’s ruling party, would be a setback for it.
+The party had won 62 of the-then 76 seats in the parliament in 2020.
+This time, in a parliament expanded to 162 seats, they are much less dominant.

-That would be a major drop from the previous election in 2016.
+Prime Minister Oyun-Erdene Luvsannamsrai told the media at about 1:10 a.m.
+Saturday that his Mongolian People's Party had won 68 to 70 seats in the 126-seat parliament.

-ULAANBAATAR, Mongolia (AP) — Votes were being counted in Mongolia in a parliamentary election Friday in which both new and old political parties tried to win over disillusioned younger voters eager for change.
+The election was for an expanded parliament, 50 more than in the previous election in 2020.
+That contest was won by the Mongolian People's Party in a landslide, but other parties appear to have been able to capitalize on voter discontent to eat into its majority.

-Preliminary results were expected by early Saturday morning after voting ended at 10 p.m. across the vast but sparsely populated country squeezed between China and Russia, two much larger authoritarian states.
+Julian Dierkes, a Mongolia expert at the University of British Columbia, said the Democratic Party’s strong performance showed a desire for a change in personnel, but not in policy.

-At stake were 126 seats in an expanded parliament, 50 more than in the previous election in 2020.
-That contest was won by the Mongolian People's Party in a landslide.
-The governing party still appears to hold the upper hand, but other parties may be able to capitalize on voter discontent to eat into its majority.
+He called the result surprising given internal problems within the Democratic Party and its unimpressive campaign.

-By midnight and with about 88% of the votes counted, the People's Party was leading.
-The main opposition Democratic Party appeared to be doing better than the last election.
+“I am very disappointed in the result,” said Shijir Batchuluun, a 35-year-old marketing manager in the capital Ulaanbaatar.
+He said by telephone that the younger generation hadn’t turned out to vote.
+“It’s all the same thing again.
+Singers, wrestlers, businessmen won.”

-Early in the morning, about two dozen voters lined up on a staircase leading to a polling station on the outskirts of Ulaanbaatar, some complaining because it opened 10 minutes late.
-Some of the older voters, including community leaders, dressed up in formal silk robes cinched with large leather belts for the occasion.
+Earlier Friday, about two dozen voters lined up on a staircase leading to a polling station on the outskirts of Ulaanbaatar in the early morning, some complaining because it opened 10 minutes late.
+Some of the older voters dressed up in formal silk robes cinched with large leather belts for the occasion.

 Inside, voters filled out their ballots behind a small screen and then put them into an electronic vote counting machine.
 Before they left, a purple dot was put on one of their fingers with a marker to prevent them from trying to vote again.